Skip navigation

 Project Overview

-CubedOS was developed with the purpose of providing a robust software platform for CubeSat missions and of easing the development of CubeSat flight software.
-In many respects the goals of CubedOS are similar to those of the Core Flight System (cFE/CFS) written by NASA Goddard Space Flight Center.
+CubedOS is intended to provide a robust software platform for CubeSat missions and to ease the development of CubeSat flight software.
+In many respects the goals of CubedOS are similar to those of NASA Goddard's Core Flight System (cFE/CFS).
 However, unlike cFE, CubedOS is written in SPARK with critical sections verified to be free of the possibility of runtime error.
-SPARK has also been used to provide some other correctness properties in certain cases.
+SPARK has also been used to prove other correctness properties in certain cases.

-The intent is for CubedOS to be general enough and modular enough for other groups to profitably employ the system.
+CubedOS is intended to be general enough and modular enough for many different groups to employ the system.
 Since every mission uses different hardware and has different software requirements, CubedOS is designed as a framework into which modules can be plugged to implement whatever mission functionality is required.
 CubedOS provides inter-module communication and other common services required by many missions.
 CubedOS thus serves both as a kind of operating environment and as a library of useful tools and functions.

 It is our intention that all CubedOS modules also be written in SPARK and at least proved free of runtime error.
-However, CubedOS also allows modules, or parts of modules, to be written in full Ada or C if appropriate.
-This allows CubedOS to take advantage of third party C libraries or to integrate with an existing C code base.
+However, CubedOS allows modules, or parts of modules, to be written in full Ada, or even C, if appropriate.
+This lets CubedOS take advantage of third party C libraries or integrate with an existing C code base.

-For resources that are not accessible through the Ada runtime system, CubedOS driver modules can be written that interact with the underlying operating system or hardware more directly.
-Although these modules would not be widely portable, they could, in some cases, be written to provide a kind of low level abstraction layer (LLAL) with a portable interface.
-However, we have not yet attempted to standardize the LLAL interface.
-We see that as an area for future work.
+For resources that are not accessible through the Ada runtime system, CubedOS driver modules can be written that interact with the underlying operating system or hardware more directly, even though such modules would not be widely portable.

-Critical to the plug-and-play nature of CubedOS, each active module is self-contained and does not make direct use of any code in any other active module, although passive modules serving as library components can be used.
-All inter-module communication is done through the CubedOS infrastructure with no direct sharing of data or executable content.
-In this respect CubedOS modules are similar to processes in a conventional operating system.
-One consequence of this policy is that a library used by several modules must be either duplicated in each module or provided as an independent, passive module of its own.
-In this respect passive modules resemble shared libraries in a conventional operating system and have similar concerns regarding task safety and global data management.
+Critical to the plug-and-play nature of CubedOS, each module is self-contained and does not make direct use of code in any other module, although library components can be shared.
+All inter-module communication is done via message passing through the CubedOS infrastructure, with no direct sharing of data.
+In this respect, CubedOS modules are similar to processes in a conventional operating system.
+In contrast, library packages resemble shared libraries in a conventional operating system and have similar concerns regarding task safety and global data management.

 In the language of operating systems, CubedOS can be said to have a microkernel architecture where task management is provided by the Ada runtime system.
-Both low level facilities, such as device drivers, and high level facilities, such as communication protocol handlers or navigation algorithms, are all implemented as CubedOS modules.
+Both low-level facilities, such as device drivers, and high level facilities, such as communication protocol handlers, are all implemented as CubedOS modules.
 All modules are treated equally by CubedOS; any layered structuring of the modules is imposed by programmer convention.

 In addition to inter-module communication, CubedOS provides several general purpose facilities.
-In some cases only the interface to the facility is described and different implementations are possible (even encouraged).
+In some cases, only the interface to the facility is described and different implementations are possible, depending on individual mission needs.
 Having a standard interface allows other components of CubedOS to be programmed against that interface without concern about the underlying implementation.

 • An asynchronous message passing system with mailboxes.
 This, together with the underlying Ada runtime system constitutes the "kernel" of CubedOS.